Anushka4546/Authentication/README.md

 On the right hand side, you can see the chatbox.
 Go ahead and type in the messages you wanna send to your team.
 Then click on the plus button on the right.

-**Log Out:** For loggint out click on the logout button on the top right corner of the dashboard.
+**Log Out:** For login out click on the logout button on the top right corner of the dashboard.

 # FAQ
 **How many of my friends can join?**